 What is Fluent UI?

-Fluent UI is an open-source, cross-platform design system you can use to build a user interface.
-Microsoft’s Fluent gives designers and developers the frameworks needed to create web and mobile applications that improve user experience.
+Fluent UI, previously known as Office UI Fabric, is an open-source, cross-platform design system used to build consistent and visually appealing user interfaces.
+Microsoft’s Fluent gives designers and developers the frameworks needed to create web and mobile applications that improve user experience (UX).
 These applications share design, code, and interactive experiences across different platforms.
 As a result, their functionality, appearance, and consistency are maintained while the time used to create these products is significantly reduced.
 So, is this interface framework free?
 Yes.
 Its design gives users the freedom to use it without upfront costs.

-Fluent React is an official open-source collection of React front-end framework or React-based components designed to help users create consistent web experiences while building interfaces that can fit in various products.
-It has a wide range of robust control components that can be configured using CSS-in-JS, including design tokens such as:
+Fluent UI React Components is a React components library designed to help React developers create consistent web experiences while building interfaces that can be used in various products while using Fluent Design System’s aesthetics and guidelines.
+Fluent UI React Components can be configured using CSS-in-JS, including design tokens such as:

 - Input Controls: Checkbox, Button, Dropdown, TextField, Toggle, SpinButton, ComboBox, Label, etc.